PCA of probability measures: Sparse and Dense sampling regimes: Proof of Theorem

 \section{Proof of Theorem \ref{th:main}}

 We recall the definitions of the covariance operators associated to $\phi$, $\phi_i$ and $\hat{\phi}_i$:

-Given Assumption \ref{hyp:boundedness}, we have that $\mathbb{E}\|\phi\|^2_{\mathcal{H}} < \infty$ and therefore that $\Sigma$ is compact.
+Given Assumption \ref{hyp:4th_moment}, the covariance operator $\Sigma$ is trace-class and therefore compact.
 The empirical covariance operators $\Sigma^n$ and $\hat{\Sigma}$ are also compact, as they have finite rank (at most $n$).
 By the spectral theorem for compact self-adjoint operators (see Theorem \ref{th:spectral_th}), these covariance operators admit the following spectral representations:

 where $(\lambda_j)_{j\geq0}$, $(\lambda^n_j)_{j\geq0}$ and $(\hat{\lambda}_j)_{j\geq0}$ are positive eigenvalues sorted in decreasing order, and the $P_j$'s, $P^n_j$'s and $\hat{P}_j$'s are rank one projectors.
 Given $P\in\mathcal{P}_q$, we define the following PCA reconstruction errors